Skip to content

 Frequently Asked Questions

-Still have questions about starting your new tree cutting business?
+Still have questions about how to start a tree removal business?
 Check out the FAQs below.

-According to Jobber’s Blue Collar Report, tree care businesses earn $553,405 per year on average, and over 60% make more than $1 million each year.
+According to Jobber’s Blue Collar Report, tree care businesses earn $553,405 per year on average.
+Over 60% make more than $1 million each year.

 Revenue and profits depend entirely on the size of your operation, how well you manage costs, and the amount of demand in your market.